On the Impact of Channel Estimation on the Design and Analysis of IRSA based Systems: Theoretical Analysis of Throughput

 Clazzer et al. \cite{ref_clazzer_icc_2017} evaluate $\theta_r$ as the probability "$D(r)$" under a Rayleigh fading SISO channel setup with a perfect CSI assumption.
 The same method cannot be applied here, since we consider MIMO Rayleigh fading and account for imperfect CSI due to pilot contamination and channel estimation errors.
 In particular, in a MIMO setup, it is possible that multiple users' SINR simultaneously exceed the decoding threshold.
 Further, their work is limited to the case where the decoding threshold $\gamma_{\text{th}}$ is such that only one user can be decoded in any decoding iteration, while we make no such assumptions.

-Since $\theta_r$ is evaluated based on the SINR of multiple users in a \emph{single RE}, we consider only one RE wherein $r$ users have transmitted their packets.
-These users are decoded via only intra-RE iterations since there is only a single RE under consideration.
-Let the set of users who have not yet been decoded in the first $k-1$ intra-RE decoding iterations be denoted by $\mathcal{S}_{k}$, and $\mathcal{S}_k^m \triangleq \mathcal{S}_k \setminus \{m\}$, with $\mathcal{S}_1 = [r]$.\footnote{The set $\mathcal{S}_k$ as defined here is a slight abuse of notation.
-In Sec. \ref{sec_ch_est}, the set $\mathcal{S}_k$ consisted of users being decoded via both intra-RE and inter-RE iterations, whereas here, $\mathcal{S}_k$ consists of users being decoded via only intra-RE iterations.} In each intra-RE decoding iteration, a single user with the highest SINR is decoded if their SINR $\geq \gamma_{\text{th}}$.
+Since $\theta_r$ is evaluated based on the SINR of multiple users in a \emph{single RB}, we consider only one RB wherein $r$ users have transmitted their packets.
+These users are decoded via only intra-RB iterations since there is only a single RB under consideration.
+Let the set of users who have not yet been decoded in the first $k-1$ intra-RB decoding iterations be denoted by $\mathcal{S}_{k}$, and $\mathcal{S}_k^m \triangleq \mathcal{S}_k \setminus \{m\}$, with $\mathcal{S}_1 = [r]$.\footnote{The set $\mathcal{S}_k$ as defined here is a slight abuse of notation.
+In Sec. \ref{sec_ch_est}, the set $\mathcal{S}_k$ consisted of users being decoded via both intra-RB and inter-RB iterations, whereas here, $\mathcal{S}_k$ consists of users being decoded via only intra-RB iterations.} In each intra-RB decoding iteration, a single user with the highest SINR is decoded if their SINR $\geq \gamma_{\text{th}}$.

-The SINR of the $m$th user in the $k$th intra-RE decoding iteration, $\rho_{m}^k$, is calculated as seen before in Theorem \ref{thm_sinr}.
-Specifically, when users are only decoded via intra-RE SIC within one RE, we obtain the SINR as
+The SINR of the $m$th user in the $k$th intra-RB decoding iteration, $\rho_{m}^k$, is calculated as seen before in Theorem \ref{thm_sinr}.
+Specifically, when users are only decoded via intra-RB SIC within one RB, we obtain the SINR as

-Here, $ \delta_i^k $ is the error variance of the $i$th user in the $k$th intra-RE decoding iteration, $\hat{\mathbf{h}}_{m}^{k} $ is the channel estimate of the $m$th user, both obtained from Theorem \ref{thm_ch_est}, and $\mathbf{a}_{m}^k $ is the combining vector for the $m$th user.\footnote{Since the decoding process with intra-RE SIC involves only the RE in consideration, the RE index and the APM are dropped in this section.} Let $\rho_{\max}^k$ denote the SINR of the user with the highest SINR in the $k$th intra-RE decoding iteration, calculated as $\rho_{\max}^k = \max_{m \in \mathcal{S}_k} \ \rho_{m}^k$.
-Let~$s$ be the index of the intra-RE decoding iteration in which the reference packet is decoded, with $1 \leq s \leq r$.
+Here, $ \delta_i^k $ is the error variance of the $i$th user in the $k$th intra-RB decoding iteration, $\hat{\mathbf{h}}_{m}^{k} $ is the channel estimate of the $m$th user, both obtained from Theorem \ref{thm_ch_est}, and $\mathbf{a}_{m}^k $ is the combining vector for the $m$th user.\footnote{Since the decoding process with intra-RB SIC involves only the RB in consideration, the RB index and the APM are dropped in this section.} Let $\rho_{\max}^k$ denote the SINR of the user with the highest SINR in the $k$th intra-RB decoding iteration, calculated as $\rho_{\max}^k = \max_{m \in \mathcal{S}_k} \ \rho_{m}^k$.
+Let~$s$ be the index of the intra-RB decoding iteration in which the reference packet is decoded, with $1 \leq s \leq r$.
 Thus, $\theta_r$ is calculated as

 Recall that the reference packet is tagged uniformly at random from the users.
 With path loss inversion based power control, users have identical channel statistics, and thus, $\theta_r$ is independent of which packet is tagged as the reference packet.